wingify/readme-central/reference/API/users/get-specific-user-of-current--sub-account.md

 <style></style>
 `}</HTMLBlock>

-Get specific user of Current / Sub Account.
+Get specific user of a workspace.